 I have a full step-by-step tutorial where I teach you from start to finish how to do brush lettering.

 Keep it simple! – Learn the basic strokes and definitely start with some practice sheets.

 Understand how to create each character of the alphabet and then start practicing words or even phrases.

 Stay inspired! – Check out other people’s work and use them as a base for your own creativity.
 We always mention Pinterest as one of the best sources of inspiration (besides instagram)

 HOW TO AVOID COMMON CALLIGRAPHY BEGINNER MISTAKES?

-Ok, so far we talked about what brush calligraphy is, what is the difference from traditional calligraphy, what tools you need and how to get started with it.
+Ok, so far we talked about what brush calligraphy is, the difference from traditional calligraphy, what tools you need, and how to get started with it.

 Now, before you jump right into it we highly suggest you checking one of our recent posts on the 8 most common calligraphy mistakes and how to avoid them.